2022 All-Ireland Senior Football Championship final: Reaction

 Kerry captain Seán O'Shea spoke to RTÉ after the match about leading Kerry to an All-Ireland and particularly given there was a "barren" period for the county.
 Speaking to RTÉ Sport, O'Shea said: "To finally get over the line is like a weight lifted off your shoulders".

 Man of the match David Clifford speaking to RTÉ after the match said lifting the Sam Maguire Cup was "something I dreamt of all my life".
-He said: "It's very hard to put into words.
-I was always confident we'd get over the line even though over the last few years it didn't work out for us".
+He said: "It is very hard to put into words.
+I was always confident we'd get over the line even though over the last few years it did not work out for us".

 Kerry manager Jack O'Connor speaking after the match said that he "enjoyed the year" in working with the squad.
 Speaking to RTÉ Sport, O'Connor said: "We had great fun, great craic.
 I'm a bit long in the tooth to be feeling pressure."

 Galway manager Pádraic Joyce spoke to RTÉ after the match and paid tribute to his squad and their efforts.
 Speaking to RTÉ Sport, Joyce said: "We were in control in the game for a long time.
 I think overall people were very good, we worked the first-half really well and got our match-ups set-up."
-However, he said he couldn't hide his annoyance over a free awarded against John Daly in the closing stages, saying he "couldn't get over it."
+However, he said he could not hide his annoyance over a free awarded against John Daly in the closing stages, saying he "could not get over it."

 Outgoing RTÉ pundit Pat Spillane, who watched his two nephews Killian and Adrian Spillane win their first All-Ireland medals, remembered his late father Tom, who he said on television afterwards "would have been a proud man to now have 21 All-Ireland medals into his house".
 He told The Sunday Game Live: "In 1964, my father was a selector on the Kerry team against Galway.
 The night before the game he had a pain in his chest.
-He wouldn't go to the doctor and went to the game the following day as a selector.
+He would not go to the doctor and went to the game the following day as a selector.
 He was dead by Tuesday.
 Kerry-Galway matches to me always bring back this memory.
 He would have been a proud man to have 21 All-Ireland medals into his house.
 It's just a special day."

 Highlights of the final were shown on The Sunday Game programme which aired at 9:30pm that night on RTÉ2 and was presented by Des Cahill with match analysis from Colm Cooper, Colm O'Rourke, Rory Gallagher, Éamonn Fitzmaurice, Noelle Healy and Oisín McConville.